Thandiani, Pakistan Guide

 Day Trips

-Approximately 2 hours by car Nathiagali is a popular hill station known for its scenic beauty and pleasant weather.
-It offers stunning views of the surrounding mountains, including the snow-capped peaks of Kashmir on a clear day.
-The town is dotted with colonial-era churches and bungalows, adding to its charm.
-It's a perfect escape for nature lovers and those seeking a relaxing day away from the hustle and bustle.
+Approximately 2-2.5 hours by car Nathiagali is a popular hill station known for its scenic beauty, hiking trails, and pleasant weather.
+It offers stunning views of the surrounding mountains and valleys.
+You can explore the Governor's House, St. Matthew's Church, and enjoy walks through the pine forests.
+It's a perfect escape for nature lovers and those seeking tranquility.

 Travel Time